 Test of Character – Confessions of cricket legends

-Jeremy Wilshire (Five Mile Press, November 2016)
+Jeremy Wilshire (Echo Publishing, November 2016)

 Proofreading this unflinchingly honest, evocative and at times controversial title gave me access to cricket’s greats, with insights into seminal moments and exploration of the biggest issues facing the game today.
 It’s a collectors item featuring a foreword by Australia’s Governor-General, Sir Peter Cosgrove, plus exclusive interviews with famous cricket tragics, commentators and umpires.